ricallinson/mojito_middleware_auth_sample/readme.md

-# Using Custom Middleware to Authentic Users.
+# Using Custom Middleware to Authentic Users

 routes.json